 The part that gets me as a frugal girl is $20 per item isn’t the cheapest I can find.

-What you are paying for though is someone else to pair items together for you.
+What you are paying for, though, is for someone else to pair items together for you.
 Take the guesswork out of it.

 I ordered my first Goody Box with Thredup.